-The State and different organizations and foundations have opened different centers for students with special educational needs, including: Renad Academy for students with Autism Spectrum Disorder; Awsage Academy for students with learning disabilities; Omega Center for Special Needs Education; Bassnet Amal Center for Special Needs; Pro-Tem Special Needs School; Al Tamakon Comprehensive School; Child Development Center; HOPE Qatar; Hand in Hand; Step By Step Center; Shaffalah Center for Children with Special Needs; Al Noor Institute for the Visually Impaired; for the blind, Awsah Academy; Mind Institute and Mada – Assistive Technology Center Qatar.
+The state and various organizations and foundations have opened centres for students with special education needs, including Renad Academy for students with autism spectrum disorder; Awsage Academy for students with learning disabilities; Omega Center for Special Needs Education; Bassmet Amal Center for Special Needs; Pro-Tem Special Needs School; Al Tamakon Comprehensive School; Child Development Center; HOPE Qatar; Hand in Hand; Step By Step Centre; Shaffalah Center for Children with Special Needs; Al Noor Institute for the visually impaired; Awsah Academy; Mind Institute; and Mada – Assistive Technology Center Qatar.

-With regard to needs identification and placement, the Rou’a Assessment Advice and Support Centre was established in 2015 under the Department of Special Education and Gifted Students.
-As a specialized assessment and diagnostic centre, it assesses new students attending public schools and provides them and their families with counselling.
-In cooperation with a team from the Ministry of Health, the Center defines students’ needs and identifies appropriate support services.
+With regard to needs identification and placement, the Rou’a Assessment Advice and Support Center was established in 2015 under the Department of Special Education and Gifted Students.
+A specialized assessment and diagnostic centre, it assesses new students attending public schools and provides them and their families with counselling.
+In cooperation with a team from the Ministry of Health, the centre defines students’ needs and identifies appropriate support services.

-Qatar ratified the UN Convention on the Rights of Persons with Disabilities (CRPD) in 2008.
-The 2009 policy statement aimed to provide a guidance framework for public schools in relation to their responsibilities for students with various disabilities, impairments and difficulties.
-Among its priorities, the Ministry of Education and Higher Education’s 2017-2022 strategy intends to ensure the enrollment of students with special educational needs in equitable, quality and diverse educational programmes both in early childhood and in basic educational stages.
-In parallel, one of the key objectives outlined in Mada Center’s strategy (2014-2017) - which is affiliated with the Ministry of Communications and Information Technology - is to increase educational opportunities available for students with disabilities in the public education track.
+Qatar ratified the UN Convention on the Rights of Persons with Disabilities in 2008.
+The 2009 policy statement aimed to provide a guidance framework for public schools in relation to their responsibilities toward students with various disabilities, impairments and difficulties.
+Among its priorities, the Ministry of Education and Higher Education’s 2017–22 strategy intends to ensure the enrolment of students with special education needs in equitable, quality and diverse education programmes both in early childhood and in basic education.
+In parallel, one of the key objectives outlined in the 2014–17 strategy by Mada – which is affiliated with the Ministry of Communications and Information Technology – was to increase education opportunities available for students with disabilities in the public education track.

 Several institutions, mainly private, offer specific support to children with different types of disabilities.
-For example, Qatar Foundation’s Renad Academy opened in September 2016 to serve Qatari national children with autism spectrum disorder from 3 years onward.
-An early intervention programme provided by Hamad Medical Corporation (HMC) provides services and support to families who may need assistance with extraordinary care for a child with special needs.
-The Ministry of Education has issued a circular to public schools, asking them to admit children of employees working in the private sector in areas which do not have private schools
+For example, Qatar Foundation’s Renad Academy opened in September 2016 to serve Qatari-national children with autism spectrum disorder from age 3 onward.
+An early intervention programme provided by Hamad Medical Corporation provides services and support to families who may need assistance with extraordinary care for a child with special needs.
+The Ministry of Education issued a circular to public schools asking them to admit children of employees working in the private sector in areas which do not have private schools.

-UNESCO is working in close association with the Ministry of Education to develop a proposal for integration of inclusive education concepts within mainstream schools around Qatar.
+UNESCO is working in close association with the Ministry of Education to develop a proposal for integration of inclusive education concepts within mainstream schools.
 Efforts also are being made to ensure that teachers are equipped with the skills to provide support to children with special needs and that the social environment of schools is healthy for the emotional well-being of all students.
-The Ministry has expanded the number of schools which include students with disabilities (integration schools) to 66.
-For example this is the case in the Al-Hidaya School for People with Special Needs from first grade through sixth grade of primary school, and two kindergartens since the academic year 2017-2018.
-Qatar’s state sector has specialized programmes for the hearing and visually impaired; there is a programme for Arabic speaking children with learning difficulties and programmes (in Arabic) for gifted children.
+The ministry has expanded the number of schools which include students with disabilities (called integration schools) to 66.
+For example, this has been the case in the Al-Hidaya School for People with Special Needs from first grade through sixth grade and in two kindergartens since the 2017/18 academic year.
+Qatar’s state sector has specialized programmes for the hearing and visually impaired; there is also a programme for Arabic-speaking children with learning difficulties and there are programmes (in Arabic) for gifted children.

-The Ministry of Education and Higher Education has divided schools, as part of the modernization of its policies for the education of persons with disabilities, by type of educational services for persons with disabilities.
-The country has 68 inclusive schools for boys and girls at all levels of education, catering for students with intellectual disabilities and autism spectrum disorders.
+The Ministry of Education and Higher Education has divided schools, as part of the modernization of its policies for the education of persons with disabilities, by type of education services for persons with disabilities.
+The country has 68 inclusive schools for boys and girls at all levels of education catering for students with intellectual disabilities and autism spectrum disorders.
 These schools include resource classes, special programmes and services and have specialized staff responsible for setting specific learning objectives for their individual education plans.
-In addition, there are 124 schools in the country offering support services to boys and girls at all levels of education.
-There are also two middle and high schools for the visually impaired and blind, which operate in cooperation and coordination with the Light Centre for the Blind.
-Finally, specialized schools provide guidance for students with special needs, including learners with intellectual disability and autism spectrum disorder from medium to severe.
+In addition, 124 schools offer support services to boys and girls at all levels of education.
+There are also two middle and high schools for the visually impaired and blind which operate in cooperation and coordination with the Light Centre for the Blind.
+Finally, specialized schools provide guidance for students with special needs, including learners with intellectual disability and autism spectrum disorder, from intermediate to severe.

 Qatar acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in June 2009.
-With regard to opportunities for professional specialized education available to female students in the State of Qatar, the Qatar School of Banking Sciences for Girls was opened in the academic year 2015-2016 with the aim of providing high-quality specialized education in various sectors (e.g. banking and business administration) and supporting their integration into the economic sector.
+The Qatar School of Banking Sciences for Girls was opened in the academic year 2015/16 with the aim of providing high-quality specialized education in various sectors (e.g. banking and business administration) and supporting women’s integration into the economic sector.

-To encourage the enrolment in this type of specialized and vocational education, Qatar has adopted various measures including the establishment of monthly financial allocations for female students and has organized annual awareness campaigns for preparatory stage students to introduce the school programmes.
+To encourage enrolment in this type of specialized and vocational education, Qatar has adopted various measures, including the establishment of monthly financial allocations for female students, and has organized annual awareness campaigns for preparatory-stage students to introduce the school programmes.

 Ethnic and linguistic groups

-Qatar was among the 143 states and territories that voted in favor of adopting the UN Declaration on the Rights of Indigenous Peoples.
-While there is no explicit mention of any linguistic or ethnic minorities, the Ministry of Education and Higher Education’s 2017-2022 strategy sets out the importance of ensuring the protection of Qatari values while fostering a better understanding and respect for other cultures throughout pre-school until end of secondary education.
+Qatar was among the 143 states and territories that voted in favour of adopting the UN Declaration on the Rights of Indigenous Peoples.
+While there is no explicit mention of any linguistic or ethnic minorities, the Ministry of Education and Higher Education’s 2017–22 strategy sets out the importance of ensuring the protection of Qatari values while fostering a better understanding and respect for other cultures from preschool until the end of secondary education.

-In September 2001, Emiri Resolution No. 25 regarding compulsory education for all children on the territory of the State, including the primary stage until the preparatory stage or reaching the age of eighteen, whichever is earlier was issued.
+In September 2001, Emiri Resolution No. 25 established compulsory education for all children in the territory of the state, from the primary stage until the preparatory stage or until the age of 18.
 In 2017, the Council of Ministers approved the draft permanent residence card law, which allows permanent residence permits for Qatari children married to foreigners as well as for non-Qataris who have performed great services for the state and those with special qualifications that the state needs.
-The permanent residence card guarantees its holders a number of privileges including in the field of education.
-Enrolment of new pupils with special educational needs in kindergartens is reserved for Qatari children, while registration in the first grade is allowed for both Qataris and children with special needs of public sector workers.
+The permanent residence card guarantees its holders a number of privileges, including in the field of education.
+Enrolment of new pupils with special education needs in kindergartens is reserved for Qatari children, while registration in the first grade is allowed for both Qataris and children with special needs whose parents are public sector workers.

-Responding to the CRPD recommendations, Qatar created one of the key programmatic areas of focus for the Mada Center for Supportive Technology - which is affiliated with the Ministry of Communications and Information Technology - is reviewing and assessing the current situation of persons with disabilities in Qatar and studying the frameworks governing the inclusion, integration and rights of persons with disabilities across the various sectors in Qatari society.
-The Roa’a Assessment, Counselling and Support Centre works closely with the Ministry of Health and aims to provide the necessary assessment and support to students with special educational needs through a group of specialists in the field of needs assessment and diagnosis.
+Responding to the recommendations of the Committee on the Rights of Persons with Disabilities, Qatar created as one of the key programmatic areas of focus for the Mada assistive technology centre the review and assessment of the current situation of persons with disabilities in Qatar and the study of the frameworks governing the inclusion, integration and rights of persons with disabilities across the various sectors in Qatari society.
+The Roa’a Assessment, Counselling and Support Centre works closely with the Ministry of Health and aims to provide the necessary assessment and support to students with special education needs through a group of specialists in the field of needs assessment and diagnosis.

 The Ministry of Education cooperates with the Ministry of Labour and Social Affairs in designing strategies for the professional integration of persons with disabilities.

-The provision of education in Qatari schools is based on the intervention response model.
-It is a three-tiered process aimed at providing adequate intervention based on an assessment of student responses.
+The provision of education in Qatari schools is based on the intervention response model, a three-tiered process aimed at providing adequate intervention based on an assessment of student responses.

-The Ministry of Education and Higher Education provides adequate textbooks, which is the first source of learning, integrated through an individual education plan designed for each student with special needs.
+The Ministry of Education and Higher Education provides adequate textbooks integrated through an individual education plan designed for each student with special needs.

-The Mada Assistive Technology Center Qatar assists in the provision of support devices and the development of technological programmes adapted to learners with disabilities, such as Clicker 7, an educational programme for learners with intellectual disabilities and autism spectrum disorders.
+The Mada assistive technology centre assists in the provision of support devices and the development of technological programmes adapted to learners with disabilities, such as Clicker 7, an educational programme for learners with intellectual disabilities and autism spectrum disorders.

 The Ministry of Education and Higher Education appoints a special education coordinator and additional teachers for special education.
 The latter support the classroom teacher.
-School teams may include additional educational support needs coordinators (AESNCs), teachers for inclusion, teaching assistants, school psychologists, social workers and speech therapists.
+School teams may include additional education support needs coordinators, teachers for inclusion, teaching assistants, school psychologists, social workers and speech therapists.

-In collaboration with the Mada Assistive Technology Center Qatar, the Ministry of Education and Higher Education trained teachers and support staff in assessing the needs and abilities of students with disabilities.
-The University of Qatar also offers a Master's degree in Special Education.
+In collaboration with the Mada centre, the Ministry of Education and Higher Education trained teachers and support staff in assessing the needs and abilities of students with disabilities.
+The University of Qatar also offers a master's degree in Special Education.

-A set of rules and conditions have been formulated for the employment of staff members in regular and special schools.
+A set of rules and conditions has been formulated for the employment of staff members in regular and special schools.
 These rules specify the necessary academic qualifications and professional experience.

-Qatar provided a national statistical report in 2015 entitled Education in the Schools of Qatar.
-More recently, the Ministry of Education and Higher Education established the first database for students with special educational needs in local schools in January 2018.
+Qatar provides a national statistical report on education.
+In addition, the Ministry of Education and Higher Education established the first database for students with special education needs in local schools in January 2018.